Nuyyu/CasherRest/README.md

-# Casher-Res: Efficient Cash Register System
+# Casher: Efficient Cash Register System

 # Overview
-Casher-Res is a robust and efficient cash register system designed to streamline your point-of-sale transactions.
+Casher is a robust and efficient cash register system designed to streamline your point-of-sale transactions.
 Manage sales, track inventory, and enhance customer experiences with our feature-rich solution Based on.

 # Key Features